gmc-code/PC-Latex1/docs/latex_maths/adjacent_angles/angles_and_parallel_lines.rst

 ====================================================
-Angles and Parallel lines
+Adjacent lines
 ====================================================

-| The diagrams below show 2 parallel lines wiht a traversal and 2 angles.
+| The diagrams below show 2 parallel lines with a traversal and 2 angles.
 | These are python generated via LaTeX with separate question and answer sheet pdfs.

 ----